FiercelyPierce/MTGCardCollectorApp/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of your app.
-Describe how to use the app.}

-{Describe your purpose for creating this app.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the app running and a walkthrough of the code.}
+I am trying to make an app that displays cards that I add to the database, but right now it just holds a few images and I can get one of them to pop up.

+I want it to work dynamically with my webpage that I made for my last project a couple of weeks ago.
+After adding cards to the database through the webapp, I want to view them here in the mobile app version.

 [Mobile App Demo Video](https://youtu.be/jFRK1P-Ru-8)

 # Development Environment

-{Describe the tools that you used to develop the app}
+I used Android Studio to develop the app

-{Describe the programming language that you used and any libraries.}
+I used Java for the entierty of it.

 # Useful Websites